 DINOSAUR

-Watch our full video of DINOSAUR from 2006 below.
+Watch our 4K multicam POV video of DINOSAUR below.

 TriceraTop Spin

-TriceraTop Spin is, as the name implies, a spinner ride featuring Triceratops.
-Guests ride in a four-seater dino vehicle with two rows.
-The front row has a joystick that controls the tilt of the vehicle (forward or backward), and the back row has controls for the height of the vehicle.
+TriceraTop Spin was, as the name implies, a spinner ride featuring Triceratops.
+Guests rode in a four-seater dino vehicle with two rows.
+The front row had a joystick that controls the tilt of the vehicle (forward or backward), and the back row had controls for the height of the vehicle.

-Watch our video of TriceraTop Spin from 2006 below.
+Watch our video of 4K multicam POV video of TriceraTop Spin:

 The Boneyard

-Another casualty of the Pueblo Esperanza takeover of DinoLand U.S.A. is the Boneyard, one of few remaining playgrounds at Walt Disney World.
-What precisely will replace the Boneyard is unclear but it appears to be in part of the area that will become the town square with a fountain.
+Another casualty of the Tropical takeover of DinoLand U.S.A. is The Boneyard, one of few remaining playgrounds at Walt Disney World.
+What precisely will replace The Boneyard is unclear but it appears to be in part of the area that will become the Pueblo Esperanza town square with a fountain.

 Red Car Trolley

-The Red Car Trolley at Disney California Adventure is leaving in 2025 as part of the Avengers Campus expansion.
+The Red Car Trolley at Disney California Adventure took its final journey on February 8, 2025 to make space for the Avengers Campus expansion.
 The Trolley barn is slated for demolition, as it is in the area where the expansion will go, which in turn will double the footprint of Avengers Campus.

 The Trolley opened in 2012 as part of the reimagined Disney California Adventure and replicates the trolleys that were once prominent in the greater Los Angeles area.
-Guests can ride the Trolley between Buena Vista Street and Sunset Boulevard (and back).
-There are two additional stops on the path — one at Carthay Circle and one at Hollywood Boulevard.
+Guests could ride the Trolley between Buena Vista Street and Sunset Boulevard (and back).
+There were two additional stops on the path — one at Carthay Circle and one at Hollywood Boulevard.

-Watch our full ride video from the Red Car Trolley below.
+Watch our daytime full ride video from the Red Car Trolley:

 Buzz Lightyear’s Astro Blasters (TDL)

-Buzz Lightyear’s Astro Blasters is closing permanently at Tokyo Disneyland on October 31, 2024.
+Buzz Lightyear’s Astro Blasters closed permanently at Tokyo Disneyland on October 31, 2024.
 It will be replaced in 2026 by a “Wreck-It Ralph” themed attraction using an updated version of the ride system.

 The attraction opened in 2004, replacing the Visionarium.

-Farewell celebrations began earlier this year, including a temporary return of the Astro Hero Time version of the ride.
-A merchandise collection will also be available.
+Farewell celebrations began earlier in 2024, including a temporary return of the Astro Hero Time version of the ride.
+A merchandise collection was also available.

 Watch our video of Buzz Lightyear’s Astro Blasters below.